-An optimal existing method for the approximation of common fixed points of countable families of nonlinear operators is introduced, by which a relaxed hybrid shrinking iterative algorithm is developed for the class of totally quasi- φ -asymptotically nonexpansive mappings, and a strong convergence theorem for solving generalized mixed equilibrium problems is established in the framework of Banach spaces.
-Since there is no need to impose the uniformity assumption on the involved countable family of mappings and no need to compute a complex series at each step in the iteration process, the result is more widely applicable than those of other authors with related interests.
+We construct a relaxed hybrid shrinking iteration algorithm for approximating common fixed points of a countable family of totally quasi- φ -asymptotically nonexpansive multi-valued mappings.
+A strong convergence theorem for solving generalized mixed equilibrium problems is established in the framework of Banach spaces under relaxed conditions.
+Since there is no need to impose a uniformity assumption on the involved mappings and no need to compute complex series in the iteration process, the results improve those of the authors with related interests.